Melaka F.C.

-Melaka Football Club (English: Malacca Football Club), simply known as Melaka, is a Malaysian professional football club based in Malacca City, Malacca.
-The club is set to play in the top tier of the Malaysian football league system, the Malaysia Super League, after promotion from the Malaysia A1 Semi-Pro League 2024–25.
+Melaka Football Club (Kelab Bolasepak Melaka), simply known as Melaka, is a Malaysian professional football club based in Malacca City, Malacca.
+The club plays in the top tier of the Malaysian football league system, the Malaysia Super League, after promotion from the Malaysia A1 Semi-Pro League 2024–25.

 History

 Following the dissolution of Melaka United, Melaka Football Club was founded as a continuation of the previous club, though they did not inherit the honours and titles won by Melaka United.
 Melaka participated in the 2023 Malaysia M3 League in their debut season.

 Promotion to the top flight

 The club competed in the 2024–25 Malaysia Cup for the first time in their history.
 They faced Malaysia Super League club Terengganu but ultimately fell to a 4–1 aggregate defeat.
 Melaka secured title of the A1 League in 2024–25 and promotion to the Malaysia Super League.